Bartlebys/Bartleby/Documents/BSFS.md

 # BSFS Models

-+ Box - Refers The root folder node that contains all the nodes
-+ Node - Refers to A file , a folder or an Alias, and stores pointers to its Blocks
++ Node - Refers to A file , a folder or an Alias, and stores startAddress and length of its Blocks
 + Block - The model that reference a block file (the raw bytes chunks)
-+ Transaction - A serialized BSFS operation with a comment

 # Block Raw files